-Meet Ros from Sew Delicious.
-It’s over to her now to explain how to upcycle a pillowcase…
+Enough chatting!
+Here’s Ros from Sew Delicious.
+It’s over to her now to explain how to make a drawstring bag from a pillowcase.

 You will need:

-How to make a pillowcase into a bag!
+How to make a drawstring bag from a pillowcase

 Take your pillowcase and turn it inside out.
 Use your seam ripper to split one side seam 5cm (2″) from the top.
 This split creates the opening to thread your ribbon through to make the drawstring.